Scalar field fluctuations in Schwarzschild-de Sitter space-time: Perturbation approach to the Schwarzschild-de Sitter space-time

 We have the delta function in $k$ because there is no coupling between different $k$-modes.
 We will show this explicitly later by a perturbation approach.
 The delta functions in $l$ and $m$ stem from the rotational invariance about the central black hole.
 The vacuum state is defined as

 Now $\varphi_{klm}(x)$ is the mode function, so it should also satisfy the Klein-Gordon equation.
 Since the space is spherically symmetric, one can write

 But $\varphi_{kl}(r,\tau)$ cannot in general be separated as a product of functions with only one variable like $k^{2}j_{l}(kr)\varphi_{kl}(\tau)$ as we have done in the classical solution.
+It is because $\varphi_{klm}(x)$ is required to satisfy the Klein-Gordon equation for each $k$, $l$, and $m$, while for the classical wave only $\phi(x)$ itself is required to do so.
 However, $\varphi_{kl}(r,\tau)$ can still be obtained perturbatively.
 The Klein-Gordon equation for the mode function is the same as Eq.~(\ref{KGeqn}), given by

 The two-point correlation function is then given by

 where $\gamma$ is the separation angle between the two points.
 As $x'\rightarrow x$, we have

 In terms of $\varphi_{kl}(r,\tau)$, the spectral function of the fluctuations of the quantum field $\phi(x)$ can be defined as